 A final word from the heart of a teacher: don’t forget to breathe consciously every day, be present maybe by noticing how the sunlight and the dew alter the colours of nature.
 Wash up, tidy up, keep a regular routine.
 Be with good people!

 Make a donation!
-Now you can support the teachings, writing and practices: donate here paypal.me/FreedomToFlow
+You can support the teachings, writing and practices: donate here paypal.me/FreedomToFlow